-Under the assessor's comments column in the assessment log, summarise how you reached your decision, briefly explaining how the evidence has met the standard and refer to the understanding and application of knowledge (see the next section for advice on assessing understanding).
+Under the assessor's comments column in the assessment log, summarise how you reached your decision.
+Briefly explain how the evidence has met the standard.
+Refer to the understanding and application of knowledge (see the next section for advice on assessing understanding).

 In other words, state (briefly) "this evidence meets the indicator because..." and mention knowledge, understanding and the application of knowledge in practice.
 It is important that the reasons for your decisions are clear to the applicant and verifier.

-To maintain a full audit trail, a new assessment decision following a request for clarification or resubmission must be listed beneath the original decision (rather than over writing it) and dated accordingly e.g. C 23/9/11, A 28/10/11.
+To maintain a full audit trail, a new assessment decision following a request for clarification or resubmission must be listed beneath the original decision (rather than over writing it) and dated accordingly e.g., C 23/9/11, A 28/10/11.

 Once the portfolio has been fully assessed, you must complete the assessor section "Overview of Portfolio" before submission for verification.
 The clarifications and resubmissions should be listed, and the currency of evidence confirmed.

 It is a requirement that overall half numerically of the items of evidence submitted should be from within 5 years of the date of application for registration to UKPHR.
-Assessors should check the currency of evidence with applicants as they progress through the assessment.